Muller's velvet gecko

 Muller's velvet gecko (Homopholis mulleri) is a species of lizard in the family Gekkonidae.
 The species is endemic to South Africa.

 Etymology

 The specific name, mulleri, is in honor of South African amateur herpetologist Douglas Muller.

-Geographic range
+Geographic distribution

-H. mulleri is found in the province of Limpopo, South Africa.
+Homopholis mulleri is found in the province of Limpopo, South Africa.

 Habitat

-The preferred habitat of H. mulleri is open veld, where it shelters in holes and under the loose bark of trees such as Sclerocarya birrea and Senegalia nigrescens.
+The preferred natural habitat of Homopholis mulleri is open veld, where it shelters in holes and under the loose bark of trees such as Sclerocarya birrea and Senegalia nigrescens.

 Description

-Dorsally, H. mulleri is light brown to dark gray, with darker and lighter markings.
+Dorsally, Homopholis mulleri is light brown to dark gray, with darker and lighter markings.
 Ventrally, it is white.

 Females may attain a snout-to-vent length (SVL) of 8.1 cm.
 Males are smaller, attaining 7.1 cm SVL.